 If you haven’t set up scroll depth tracking on your website through Google Tag Manager, what are you waiting for?
 You can get so much useful information from setting up this simple tag and trigger.
 You can use it to make your bounce rate more meaningful and to give you more information about your site’s top exit and bounce pages.

 The easiest and quickest way to get started is to use the built in scroll depth trigger in Google Tag Manager.
+Keep in mind that this is for Universal Analytics, and if you’re using GA4, you can enable scroll tracking with Enhanced Management.

 Just add a new trigger, select Scroll Depth as the trigger type, then start customizing it to your needs.
 Typically, you’ll be doing a vertical scroll depth by percentage, but you can also do horizontal scrolling or measure the scroll by pixels instead if your website needs it.
 Select percentage increments that are useful to you, or just start with 10, 25, 50, 70, 90 if you’re not sure.
 If you only need to track scrolling on certain pages, you can specify which pages, or simply leave it on “all pages.”